julep-ai/julep/sdks/python/julep/api/reference.md

 <dl>
 <dd>

-Patch undefined by id (merge changes)
+Update an existing Agent by id (merges with existing values)
 </dd>
 </dl>
 </dd>